-- Follow CALI Care & Maintenance Guidelines to keep your floor looking its best after installation. - · Save extra flooring for future repairs. - Floor should be installed from several cartons at the same time to ensure good color, shade and appearance. - Most installation failures result from jobsite moisture.
-Do not deliver flooring to the jobsite until problems are corrected. - Engineered hardwood flooring installed below grade is warrantied with the use of an appropriate moisture barrier.
-CALI recommends Titebond® 531+ Moisture Control. - NEVER install any flooring against any vertical fixed object such as fireplace, columns, floor outlets, etc. Failure to follow this guideline may result in tenting or buckled floors. - 3M blue painter tape #2080 can be used to keep rows or sections of floor boards together until the adhesive has cured.
-(Incorrect or aggressive tape can harm the finish, do not leave for more than 4 to 6 hrs.) - During installation, it is the installer's responsibility to document all jobsite conditions and measurements including the installation date, flooring moisture content, site relative humidity, temperature, and subfloor moisture content.
-This information must be retained by the installer and left with the property owner as a permanent record. - Depending on the application, CALI engineered hardwood flooring can be installed over an approved underlayment to provide greater thermal insulation and sound isolation qualities.
-CALI recommends the use of CALI Complete® All-in-One Underlayment, which offers several benefits that include industry-leading moisture warranty, step noise reduction, increased walking comfort, and long-lasting durability.
+- · Follow CALI Maintenance & Care Guidelines to keep your floor looking its best after installation - Save extra flooring for future repairs. - Do not install flooring under permanent or fixed cabinetry for floated floors. - Floor should be installed from several cartons at the same time to ensure good color, shade and appearance. - Most installation failures result from jobsite moisture.
+Do not deliver flooring to the jobsite until problems are corrected. - Hardwood Barrel and Whiskey & Wine flooring installed below grade is warrantied with the use of an appropriate moisture barrier.
+CALI recommends Titebond® 531+ Moisture Control. - CALI always recommends using a vapor barrier, especially if the moisture content of the flooring and subfloor vary greater than 3%. - NEVER install any flooring against any vertical fixed object such as fireplace, columns, floor outlets, etc. Failure to follow this guideline may result in tenting or buckled floors. - 3M blue painter tape #2080 can be used to keep rows or sections of floor boards together until the adhesive has cured.
+(Incorrect or aggressive tape can harm the finish, do not leave on overnight.) - During installation, it is the installer's responsibility to document all jobsite conditions and measurements including the installation date, flooring moisture content, site relative humidity, temperature, and subfloor moisture content.
+This information must be retained by the installer and left with the property owner as a permanent record. - Depending on the application, CALI Hardwood Barrel and Whiskey & Wine flooring can be installed over an approved underlayment to provide greater thermal insulation and sound isolation qualities.
+CALI recommends the use of All-in-One CALI Complete[TM] Underlayment, which offers several benefits that include industry-leading moisture warranty, step noise reduction, increased walking comfort, and long-lasting durability. - Heavy furniture (500+ lbs.) may obstruct the free, natural movement of a floated floor.
+Restricting this movement in certain areas can lead to problems such as buckling or separation when the floor experiences natural expansion and/or contraction.